D. T. Suzuki: Scholarly opinions

-Suzuki's Zen master, Soyen Shaku, who also wrote a book published in the United States (English translation by Suzuki), had emphasized the Mahayana Buddhist roots of the Zen tradition.
-Suzuki's contrasting view was that, in its centuries of development in China, Zen (or Chan) had absorbed much from indigenous Chinese Taoism.
-Suzuki believed that the Far Eastern peoples were more sensitive, or attuned, to nature than either the people of Europe or those of Northern India.

-Suzuki subscribed to the idea that religions are each a sort of organism, which is (through time) subject to "irritation" and having a capacity to change or evolve.

 It was Suzuki's contention that a Zen "awakening" was the goal of the tradition's training, but that what distinguished the tradition as it developed through the centuries in China was a way of life radically different from that of Indian Buddhists.
 In India, the tradition of the holy beggar prevailed, but in China, social circumstances led to the development of a temple-and-training center system in which the abbot and the monks all performed mundane tasks.
 These included food gardening or farming, carpentry, architecture, housekeeping, administration (or community direction), and the practice of folk medicine.
 Consequently, the enlightenment sought in Zen had to stand up well to the demands and potential frustrations of everyday life.

-Suzuki is often linked to the Kyoto School of philosophy, but he is not considered one of its official members.
 Suzuki took an interest in other traditions besides Zen.
 His book Zen and Japanese Buddhism delved into the history and scope of interest of all the major Japanese Buddhist sects.